Super T-Girder Bridge Design as per AS 5100

 4. Define static loads and moving loads as per AS 5100

-Wind load, temperature uniform load, temperature gradient load can be calculated as per AS 5100 and then applied in the model.
+Wind load, temperature uniform load, and temperature gradient load can be calculated as per AS 5100 and then applied in the model.

 Moving load analysis as per AS 5100 can be performed.
 It is a three-step process: